indocom/lumina/docs/after/bank-accounts.md

 You can check on the banks' websites regarding their account application procedure.

-Usually you will need to have your **passport**, **Student's pass**, and **NUS offer letter** on hand when you open your bank account.
+Usually you will need to have your **passport**, **Student's Pass**, and **NUS offer letter** on hand when you open your bank account.
 Perhaps, you also need to bring **a proof letter from respective hostel** that provides information that you are indeed a resident in NUS.
 Please check again with the bank.